 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this authority, that officer is the Responsible Financial (s151) Officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the statement of accounts.

-I confirm that these accounts were approved by Members of the Audit Committee at the meeting held on 26 January 2024.
+I confirm that these accounts were approved by Members of the Audit Committee at the meeting held on 25 October 2024.

-Cllr A Alvey Audit Committee Chairman
+Cllr A Alvey Chairman of the Audit Committee